CherylChaoNYCU/unittesting-zombie-game/README.md

 ### * Target

-- Our target is to write a unittesting framework for a 2D shooting game
+- Our target is to write an unittesting framework for a 2D shooting game
 - The game will have players, attackers and multiple game scenes(front-end)
 - With our testing code, we hope each functions could run smoothly without any error
 - error examples: player’s life bar doesn’t reduce when being attacked, bullet isn’t triggered…